-Dr. Richard Peterson (Acting Chair)
+Dr. Noah Perlut (Acting Chair)

 Geospatial Technology is a growing field, involving geographic information systems (GIS), global positioning systems (GPS), internet mapping technologies, and remote sensing.
 In the GIS minor you learn about these tools and get hands-on experience using them in an internship.
 GIS has applications related to health care, ecology and conservation, marine science, engineering, business, urban planning, sociology, politics and more.
 A GIS Minor gives you practical skills that current employers are seeking and will significantly enhance your ability to gain employment because you become competent in skills that have application to many dynamic fields.
 With GIS, you can track the spread of disease, find optimal sites to locate a new business, map endangered plant and animal habitat, find the best site for solar panels, or analyze growth patterns of cities.

 A student with a major in the School of Marine and Environmental Programs or another program may minor in Geographic Information Systems with the approval of the academic director.
 A minimum of 18 hours of approved course credit in the following courses is required: